 Other than what have been discussed in their respective sections above, there are no known significant trends, demands, commitments or uncertainties that will result in or that are reasonably likely to result in the Company's liquidity increasing or decreasing in a material way.
 There are no material commitments for capital expenditures not reflected in the Company's financial statements.
 There are likewise no significant seasonality or cyclicality in its business operation that would have material effect on the Company's financial condition or results of operation.
 There were no other significant elements of income or loss that did not arise from the Company's continuing operations.
 There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationship of the Company with unconsolidated entities or other persons created during the reporting period.
-There are no line items in the Company's financial statements not already explained for causes either above or in the Notes to the Consolidated Financial Statements other than due to the usual period-to-period fluctuations in amounts natural in every business operations.
+There are no line items in the Company's financial statements other than due to the usual period-to-period fluctuations in amounts natural in every business operations.